Top 11 Sights to See in South Dakota

 - Crazy Horse MemorialThe world's largest mountain carving still in process will take our next spot on the list, the highly respected Crazy Horse Memorial.
 First started in 1948 by Korczak Ziolkowski, this carving explores and highlights a mythical warrior, local Native American traditions and legends, and his life as an artist in general.
 At 641 feet long and 563 feet high, this is a seriously amazing site to see in South Dakota!

 Welcome to Custer State Park, a world-famous wildlife destination that contains some of the state's absolute greatest scenic drives, historic sites, lakes, resorts, camping opportunities, and of course, wildlife viewing opportunities.
 The 71,000 acres here were dedicated by Col. George Custer in 1874, today being known as one of the Top 10 Wildlife Destinations in the World, especially famous for it's large and plenty bison herds!

 - Black Hills National Forest

-The Lokota tribes called this forest 'paha sapa', or 'hills that are black' after laying eyes on them, being only some of the many peoples that grew to call this 65 mile wide, 125 mile long National Forest, Black Hills, home.
+The Lakota tribes called this forest 'Paha sapa', or 'hills that are black' after laying eyes on them, being only some of the many peoples that grew to call this 65 mile wide, 125-mile long National Forest, Black Hills, home.
 You will find streams, caves, lakes, rock formations, canyons, grasslands, and so much more within this 1.2 million acre area!
 Fishing, water production, recreation and entertainment, livestock production, timber felling, and wilderness watching and protection all happen within the boundaries of this forest, making it one of the most productive and beautiful places in the entire state.